-In addition, Yuchai commenced trial marketing of its 6112 heavy-duty engine in early 1999, and began commercial production of these engines in the second half of 1999.
-Due to the delay in commercial production of the 6112 engine until 1999, however, Yuchai was not able to benefit from the competitive advantages of an early entry into the China domestic market for heavy-duty engines.
-Moreover, the market for heavy-duty diesel engines in China is relatively price sensitive.
-The sales volume of our 6112 engine in 2006, 2007 and 2008 were 14,150 units, 12,741 units and 11,830 units respectively.
-The sales volume in 2008 was 16.4% and approximately 7.2% lower than 2006 and 2007 respectively.
-The decrease was due to shrinking demand arising from the Chinese government's measures to tighten the credit supply within the banking sector in China as part of its efforts to minimize overheating of the economy.
-This situation has led to Yuchai's customers buying more of the cheaper light-duty diesel engines as compared to the more expensive heavy-duty diesel engines.
-In 2007 and 2008, the demand for 6112 engines was also adversely affected by the trend of truck owners moving to higher horsepower engines in order to maximize the haulage of each trip and reduce the operating cost per trip.
+In addition, Yuchai commenced trial marketing of its 6112 (YC6G) heavy-duty engine in early 1999, and began commercial production of these engines in the second half of 1999.
+Due to the delay in commercial production of the 6112 (YC6G) engine until 1999, however, Yuchai was not able to benefit from the competitive advantages of an early entry into the China domestic market for heavy-duty engines.
+Moreover, the market for heavy-duty diesel engines in China is relatively price-sensitive.
+The sales volume of our 6112 (YC6G) engine in 2008, 2009 and 2010 were 11,830, 8,455 units and 12,186 units respectively.
+In 2008, the demand for 6112 (YC6G) engines was adversely affected by the trend of truck owners moving to higher horsepower engines in order to maximize the haulage of each trip and reduce the operating cost per trip.
 This trend is a result of the improved highway system after heavy investment by the Chinese government in infrastructure building.
-On December 17, 2009, Yuchai, pursuant to a Framework Agreement, entered into with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a company jointly established by China International Marine Containers Group Ltd ("CIMC") and Chery Automobile Co., Ltd. ("Chery") (collectively referred to as "CIMC-Chery"), and Shenzhen City Jiusi Investment Management Co., Ltd ("Jiusi") incorporated Y & C Engine Co., Ltd. in Wuhu City, Anhui Province ("the JV Company") to produce heavy-duty vehicle engines with He displacement range from 10.5L to 14L including the engines of YC6K series.
-The registered capital of the JV Com
+On December 17, 2009, Yuchai, pursuant to a Framework Agreement, entered into with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a company jointly established by China International Marine Containers Group Ltd ("CIMC") and Chery Automobile Co., Ltd. ("Chery") (collectively referred to as "CIMC-Chery"), and Shenzhen City Jiusi Investment Management Co., Ltd. ("Chery") incorporated Y & C Engine Co., Ltd. In Wuhu City, Anhui Province ("the JV Company") to produce heavy-duty vehicle engines with the displacement range from 10.5L to 14L including the engines of YC6K series.
+The JV Company commenced operations in December 2010 and 12,000 units of YC6K diesel engines are targeted to be produced in 2011.
+The registered capital of the JV Company is Rmb 500,000,000.
+Yuchai and Jirui United each hold 45% in the JV Company with Jiusi holding the remaining 10%.